shannonkprice00/JATE-Text-Editor/README.md

 # JATE-Text-Editor
 This application is a text editor that runs in the browser.
-It is a single-page application that meets the PWA criteria.
+It is a single-page application that meets the Progressive Web Application (PWA) criteria.
 Additionally, features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.

 ## Table of Contents
 - [Installation](#installation)